-Form 10-K/A-1

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2002,

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission File Number: 1-6948

-SPX Corporation

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-13515 Ballantyne Corporate Place Charlotte, NC 28277 (Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code:

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Common

-Securities registered pursuant to Section 12(g) of the Act:

-None (Title of Class)

-Indicate by check mark whether the registrant (1) has filed all reports to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
-Yes  No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\Box$

-Indicate by checkmark whether the registrant is an accelerated filer (as defined in Exchange Act Rule 12b-2.)
-Yes  No 🗆

-State the aggregate market value of the voting stock held by non-affiliates of the registrant.

-\$3,397,327,414 as of June 30, 2003

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

-76,618,302 shares as of September 10, 2003

-Documents incorporated by reference: Portions of the Registrant's Proxy Statement for its Annual Meeting to be held on April 23, 2003 are incorporated by reference into Part III.

-38-1016240 (I.R.S.
-Employer Identification No.)

-Name of each exchange on which registered

-New York Stock Exchange Pacific Stock Exchange
+Form 10-K/A-2 (Mark One) $\boxtimes$ ANNUAL REPORT PURSUANT TO S ECTION 13 OR 15(D) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2002, OR TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHA NGE ACT OF For the transition period from to Commission File Number: 1-6948 SPX Corporation (Exact name of registrant as specified in its charter) Delaware 38-1016240 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 13515 Ballantyne Corporate Place Charlotte, NC 28277 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area a code: 704-752-4400 Securities registered pursuant to Section 12(b) o f the Act: Title of each class Name of each exchange on which registered Common New York Stock Exchange Pacific Stock Exchange Securi ties registered pursuant to Section 12(g) of the Act : None (Title of Class) during Indicate by check mark whether the registrant (1) the preceding 12 months (or for such shorter per ement for the past 90 days.
+Yes ⊠ No □ - to the Indicate by check mark if disclosure of delinquent best of registrant's knowledge, in definitive proxy ment to this Form 10-K. $\Box$ ] ndicate by checkmark whether the registrant is a n accelerated filer (as defined in Exchange Ac ct Rule 12b-2.)
+Yes ⊠ No [ : State the aggregate market value of the voting stoo k held by non-affiliates of the registrant. \$3,397,327,414 as of June 30, 2003 ] indicate the number of shares outstanding of each of the registrant's classes of common stock, a s of the latest practicable date.
+70 5,618,302 shares as of September 10, 2003 Documents incorporated by reference: Portions of orated by reference into Part III. the Registrant's Proxy Statement for its Ann ual Meeting to be held on Apri il 23, 2003 are